Reviewed: 24th October 2016

 Failing to inform all interested parties could result in reinstatement of the company at a later date, and potential personal liability for the directors.

 Real Business Rescue will advise on the necessary steps to close down your business, and make sure you have covered all the required aspects.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.